 This weekend BarCamp Gent took place.
-A BarCamp is an unconference organized by the participants (check Wikipedia for more).
-A little more then 100 people showed up and there were 45 presentations, a nice overall score.
+A BarCamp is an unconference organized by the participants themselves.
+A little more than 100 people showed up and there were 45 presentations, a nice overall score.
 It always impresses me how you can create a professional event like this, solely based on the goodwill of the participants.
-If you give up your Saturday for a geeky conference you need to have at least some passion for what you are doing and that's exactly what makes BarCamps great: people speaking about what they are passionate about.
+If you give up your Saturday for a geeky conference, you need to have at least some passion for what you are doing and that’s exactly what makes BarCamps great: people speaking about what they are passionate about.

-I forced myself to present as well this time.
-Being a sidekick during the previous 2 BarCamps I decided is was about time to present something.
+I forced myself to give a presentation this time.
+Being a sidekick during the previous 2 BarCamps I decided it was about time to present something.
 I tried to give a short overview of OpenStreetMap.
 What it is, why we need it and how to contribute.

 Self-help group for geeks

-Dorien Aerts presented her 10 tips to turn your girl- or boyfriend into a geek, hilarious.
-It felt like a self-help group for geeks, and I mean that in the positive way.
-Dorien's poll showed most people joined Facebook because of their friends and because they felt they were ‘missing something’ by not joining (their friends holiday pictures for example).
+Dorien Aerts presented her 10 tips to turn your girl or boyfriend into a geek, hilarious.
+It felt like a self-help group for geeks, and I mean that in a positive way.
+Dorien’s poll showed most people joined Facebook because of their friends and because they felt they were “missing something” by not joining (their friends holiday pictures for example).
 Someone explained how he got his wife to use Twitter and got a big applaud from the group.